texfaq/texfaq.github.io/FAQ-marginmanual.md

 classes, `\oddsidemargin` stands for both.)

 The
-''origin'' (the zero position) on the page is one inch from the top of the paper and one inch from the left side; positive horizontal measurements extend right across the page, and positive vertical measurements extend down the page.
+"origin" (the zero position) on the page is one inch from the top of the paper and one inch from the left side; positive horizontal measurements extend right across the page, and positive vertical measurements extend down the page.
 Thus, the parameters